-For the past year, I had gotten used to styling my table settings in the breakfast room, where the lighting is bright and the room is mostly white.
+For the past few years, I had gotten used to styling my table settings in the breakfast room, where the lighting is bright and the room is mostly white.
 It was easy to set tables with any color feeling or style, from bright and casual to blingy and elegant.

 While most of my tables essentially focus on the tableware itself, this table is more about feeling like a natural extension of the decor in the room.

 The linens mirror the white of the chair covers and the wood table is exposed.
 I opted for white linen placemats instead, leaving the table runner in place, as it is when the table is not set.
-(See resource list below.)

 I also kept the dough bowl in it’s usual place, filling it with seasonal blooms.